KatieB5/openPrescribingChallenge2/README.md

-# OpenPrescribing API coding challenge: Solution
+# OpenPrescribing API coding challenge: Solution - take two!

+## Introduction
+I already completed this challenge as part of a tech test, however after completing it I wanted to have another try as there were a few things that, on reflection, I would have liked to have done differently (and without time pressure).
+See the "Design decisions" section for an explanation of these choices.

 ## Tool overview